pbiswell/lockwhengone/README.md

 I only use Linux, so this is only currently planned to run on Linux.
 I will test and add more Linux distributions when I distro hop.

 ## Installation Guide

+This guide assumes you already know how to input commands into the terminal, and know where your home directory is.

 ### Requirements